MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-web.md

 1. Select the **Save project** button in the top right of the Selenium IDE.
 This closes, and then uploads the project.

-Now that you've created a Web UI flow, use it in your other flows.
+Now that you've created a Selenium IDE flow, use it in your other flows.

 ## Limitations and known issues for Selenium IDE flows